Simon-He95/markdown-it-ts/docs/development.md

 be kept separate, in plugins, for example.
 We have no clear criteria, sorry.
 Probably, you will find [CommonMark forum](http://talk.commonmark.org/) a useful read to understand us better.

 Of course, if you find the architecture of this parser interesting for another type of markup, you are welcome to reuse it in another project.
+The TypeScript codebase is intentionally modular and can be used as a foundation for other DSLs or custom Markdown dialects.